temporalio/documentation/docs/java/workflows.md

 ## Implementing Workflows

 A Workflow implementation implements a Workflow interface.
-Each time a new Worklfow Execution is started, a new instance of the Workflow implementation object is created.
+Each time a new Workflow Execution is started, a new instance of the Workflow implementation object is created.
 Then, one of the methods
 (depending on which Workflow Type has been started) annotated with `@WorkflowMethod` can be invoked.
-As soon as this method returns, the Worklfow Execution is considered as completed.
+As soon as this method returns, the Workflow Execution is considered as completed.

 Workflow methods annotated with `@QueryMethod` and `@SignalMethod` can be invoked during a Workflow's execution.